 A continuation of History 327.
+Not offered 1964-'65.

 391. Seminar in History

 A course taught by the staff in the history of history, the interpretation of history, historical bibliography, and the writing of history.
 Required of all majors as defined in the departmental requirements, during the senior year, and open to others by permission.
 Offered each semester.